sofyanmoch/sofyanmoch/README.md

 ✔️ I'm currently learning
 - Typescript
-- NestJS
-- React Native
+- ReactJS

 💡 Goals for 2021
 - be A Magic Fullstack Javascript
+- first $100 in Upwork.com
 - passed Probation [Done]